EO4wellness/T-I-L/HTML/free-code-camp-org/CSS-Flexbox.md

 * Flexbox is a powerful, well-supported layout method that was introduced with the latest version of CSS, CSS3.
 * With flexbox, it's easy to center elements on the page and create dynamic user interfaces that shrink and expand automatically.
 * In this course, you'll learn the fundamentals of flexbox and dynamic layouts by building a Twitter card.
+* Concluded assingments and study in this segment on 2021-03-15

 ## [Use display: flex to Position Two Boxes](https://www.freecodecamp.org/learn/responsive-web-design/css-flexbox/use-display-flex-to-position-two-boxes)
 * Placing the CSS property display: flex; on an element allows you to use other flex properties to build a responsive page.